 Jennifer maintains a substantial pro bono practice.
 She represents clients in collaboration with the Washington Legal Clinic for the Homeless.
 She also co-chairs the Jones Day Washington Office's Women's Group.

-After law school, Jennifer served as a law clerk to Judge Thomas C. Wheeler of the U.S. Court of Federal Claims.
+After law school, Jennifer served as a law clerk to Judge Thomas C. Wheeler of the United States Court of Federal Claims.
 Prior to joining Jones Day, she was a Japanese-language translator and interpreter in Japan.

 - University of Virginia (J.D.
 2008; Dillard Fellow; Editorial Board, Virginia Journal of International Law); Northwestern University (B.A. in International Studies, Political Science and Japanese 2003)